DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 ### DUNE software documentation and how-to's

-This wiki page provides a lot of information on how to check out, build, and contribute to dune-specific larsoft plug-in code.
+The following legacy wiki page provides information on how to check out, build, and contribute to dune-specific larsoft plug-in code.

 [https://cdcvs.fnal.gov/redmine/projects/dunetpc/wiki][dunetpc-wiki]